sgmurphy/wordpress-plugins/social-pug/readme.txt

 == Changelog ==
 This changelog is for Hubbub Lite.
 Here is [the changelog for Hubbub Pro](https://morehubbub.com/changelog/).

+= 1.33.2 =
+* March 27, 2024
+* Improvement: Modernized how we store metadata which removed a potential third-party POP Chain vulnerability.
+Thanks to Wordfence for working with us.

 = 1.33.1 =
 * March 6, 2024